-Site tours include interiors of the Iredell House, St. Paul’s Church, 1767 Chowan County Courthouse, Cupola House and 1886 Roanoke River Lighthouse.
+Purchase tickets for tours of the Iredell House, the 1767 Chowan County Courthouse, the Cupola House and the 1886 Roanoke River Lighthouse.

 Home of James Iredell, North Carolina Superior Court Judge and Attorney General during the American Revolution, and an Associate Justice on the first U.S. Supreme Court.
 Also the birthplace of James Iredell Jr., Governor of North Carolina.